mikebgrep/forkapi/forkapi-docs/docs/Installation.md

 You can access the dashboard admin panel on ``localhost:8000``.
 In this mode you can use it locally if in debug mode which you can change in ```/forkapi/settings.py``` file line ``27``

+## Raspberry Pi

+!!! info

+    * For Raspberry Pi with Raspbian OS make sure to uncomment the packages in the main Dockerfile in line ``16`` and replace the method from `pull` from registry to `build` from Dockerfile located at the root folder.
+This should be happen in the `docker-compose.yml` file line `25`. <br>
+    * If you pull from Docker hub make sure to change the image in compose with `mikebgrep/forkapi:arm64` this image is tested for Raspberry Pi with Ubuntu server.

 ## Installing in Docker container (Production SSL)

 To installing in Docker container follow the steps bellow. <br />

-!!! warning

-    For Raspberry Pi with Raspbian OS make sure to uncomment the packages in the main Dockerfile in line ``16`` and replace the method from `pull` from registry to `build` from Dockerfile located at the root folder.
-This should be happen in the `docker-compose.yml` file line `25`.

 * Fist step is to clone the repo.
 The needed files are in `nginx` folder, `.env` file and `docker-compose.yml` file.
 * Next step is setting up the ``fullchain.pem`` and ``privkey.pem`` files needed for the ssl settings in ``nginx``.